dianadiazc/customer-wa/content/work0/_index.md

 ## Architecture review

-You have proposed to the customer a Well-Architected Framework Review (WAFR) to understand better the current status and their needs.
-After that review, you have identified the following insights:
+You proposed to the customer a Well-Architected Framework Review (WAFR) to understand better the current status and their needs.
+After that review, you identified the some insights, here the most relevant:

 1. They are doing a lot of operational tasks manually.
 The customer wants to automate the process to have visibility about some important performance metrics, like memory or disk utilization.